sxnumz/quack/README.md

 # About Quack Toolkit

 ```
-Quack Toolkit is a set of tools for performing
+Quack Toolkit is a set of tools for performing denial
-denial of service attacks.
-Quack includes SMS attack
+of service attacks.
+Quack Toolkit includes SMS attack
 tool, HTTP attack tool and many other attack tools.
 ```